Your How-To Guide for a Positive Experience at a Hiring Our Heroes Career Summit

 Typically, the events are held on military installations and open to job seekers that have base access.
 Local, regional, and national employers participate in the interactive panel discussions and industry-focused workshops.
 Military hiring experts provide guidance on resumes, networking, LinkedIn profiles, and job interviews.
 The event culminates with a career fair.

-Soon, Hiring Our Heroes will be offering in-person Career Summits again.
-Right now, we are planning to host a Fort Campbell Career Summit on September 10.
 For a list of upcoming HOH events, visit Hiring Our Heroes Events calendar.

 5 STEPS FOR SUCCESS AT A HIRING OUR HEROES CAREER SUMMIT